-It is recommended that your old and new hard drives work in the same controller mode (for example, IDE or AHCI).
+It is recommended that your old and new hard drives work in the same controller mode.
 Otherwise, your computer might not start from the new hard drive.

 Cloning a disk

 - 1. On the sidebar, click Tools, and then click Clone disk. - 2.
 On the Clone Mode step, we recommend that you choose the Automatic transfer mode.
 In this case, the partitions will be proportionally resized to fit your new hard drive.
 The Manual mode provides more flexibility.
 Refer to Clone Disk wizard for more details about the manual mode.